celliern/triflow/README.md

 These are linked to the triflow core

-- build a robust boundary condition API :todo:
+- build a robust boundary condition API :done:
-- work on dimension extension, allowing 2D resolution and more :todo:
+- work on dimension extension, allowing 2D resolution and more :done:
+- allow heterogeneous grid (variable with different dimensions) :in-progress:
+  - internal computation that deal heterogeneous grid :todo:
+  - aggregation function (mean, integrate, min/max, localized probe) :todo:
-- allow auxiliary function to make some complex model easier to write :todo:
+- allow auxiliary function to make some complex model easier to write :done:
-- allow a choice on the finite difference scheme, on a global way or term by term :todo:
+- allow a choice on the finite difference scheme, on a global way or term by term :in-progress: (core implemented, need user api)
-- test and propose other compilers (Cython, numba, pythran?) :todo:
+- test and propose other compilers (Cython, numba, pythran?) :in-progress:
 - work on adaptive spatial and temporal mesh :todo:

 These are far away but can be very interesting: